MaikuB/flutter_appauth/README.md

 FlutterAppAuth appAuth = FlutterAppAuth();
 ```

 Afterwards, you'll reach a point where end-users need to be authorized and authenticated.
-A convenience method is provided that do and automatically exchange the authorization code.
+A convenience method is provided that will perform an authorization request and automatically exchange the authorization code.
 This can be done in a few different ways, one of which is to use the OpenID Connect Discovery

 ```
 var result = await appAuth.authorizeAndExchangeCode(